Billy1999/Online-Store-Sales/README.md

 Data analysis
 ---

-Includes some interesting codes used.
-For instance;
+Includes some interesting codes used;

 1. Using a derived column to get the actual total cost of goods sold as the cost price only represents one item.